top of page

 • Lights and reflectors

-• If your vehicle has air brakes, you must perform a full air brake system check, including the air brake leakage test and emergency brake test.
+If your vehicle is equipped with air brakes, you must perform a full air brake system check, including the air leakage test, low air warning, and spring brake test.

 • “Properly mounted and secure”